Shubhamr837/Pdf_Office/README.md

 # Pdf_Office
 Pdf Office open source android application

+This repository contains the pdf office android application .
+The application uses firebase for authentication (the authentication feature is currently not enabled and is under development )

 Reader can be used simply by installing .

+To run the app as reader simply download the apk and install.

+To use the conversion feature configure the backend in kubernetes .

 Prior knowledge of following are needed to run the application if you want to use other backend server features .